 Step 4.
 Make use of the pulse button

-If there is one before starting to blend.
+Use the pulse feature if there is one several times before starting to blend.

 The pulse feature further chops/breaks up the ingredients which will help to get things going.